nikolavojicic/spec-atlas/README.md

   logic for nav on BE
   navigation explain

-- better fspec - URI
+- search
+  - apropos search
+  - spec inference from data
-- exercise
+  - next step